martinos/blog/content/blog/replacing_strong_params.md

 # => 3
 ```

-This process of converting a function with multiple parameters to function returning other functions is called currying.
+This process of converting a function with multiple parameters to a function that retuns a function in a recursive way is called currying.
 Currying can be painful if done manually.
 Ruby has a solution for that: it's the `curry` method that is defined on `Proc` objects.

 So you can take a function with multiple params and convert it to a function with one params that returns a function with one param... up until there is no parameters left.